How to Use Visual Marketing to Boost Your Brand and Sales

 visual video marketing on mobile devices

-If you want your marketing messages to stand out — you have to get visual.
+If you want your marketing messages to stand out, you have to get visual.

-Let’s breakdown your Visual Marketing Options:
+Let’s break down your Visual Marketing Options:

 Video Marketing

-For video marketing to be effective, you should be creating at least 2 videos a month.
-That takes some planning.
-And I bet you’re thinking it’s going to be expensive.
-If you have the budget, investing in professionally created videos on your website is recommended for branding.
-Still, with today’s smartphones and tablets, you can easily record videos on your own.
+Still, with today’s smartphones and tablets, and free AI video and editing tools, you can easily record videos on your own.
 It’s OK that they look casual and impromptu.
 The important thing is that you get your marketing message across and have a clear call-to-action (CTA) at the end so the viewer will do what you want them to do.

 Here are some Video Marketing Ideas:

-• Live Broadcasting: Facebook Live, YouTube Live, Instagram Live, YouTube Live, and Twitter’s Spaces allow you to broadcast yourself from a mobile device or a laptop as long as you have a good, strong wifi or cell signal.
-LinkedIn has a live broadcast feature, but you’ll need a third-party broadcasting service which is an extra cost.
-On Twitter, live feeds get top visibility.
-If you have several devices like a laptop, smartphone, and a tablet, you can broadcast simultaneously onto more than one network.
+• Live Broadcasting: Facebook Live, YouTube Live, Instagram Live, YouTube Live, and X’s Spaces allow you to broadcast yourself from a mobile device or a laptop as long as you have a good, strong wifi or cell signal.
+LinkedIn has a live broadcast feature, but you’ll need a third-party broadcasting service, which is an extra cost.
+On X, live feeds get top visibility.
+If you have several devices like a laptop, smartphone, and tablet, you can broadcast simultaneously onto more than one network.
 Do this for a while to see where you get the most response.
 This also takes some work, so it helps to have another person with you.
 After you’re done broadcasting on most sites, you can save the videos and share them with your followers, even embed them on your website as a blog post.

 Here are some Video Marketing tips:

 • Invest in a tripod with a clamp for your phone or tablet.
+Or, a selfie stick if you’re going to do a lot of walking and talking.

 • Plan what you’re going to say and do.
+Though impromptu short videos also work.

 • Use the free video editing software programs.
 If you’re on a Mac, you have iMovie, and on a PC, you can download Movie Maker for free from Microsoft.
 YouTube also has an editing platform.